-What I want you to know about marriage survival
+What I want you to know about being an immigrant

 What I Want You to Know is a series of reader submissions.
 It is an attempt to allow people to tell their personal stories, in the hopes of bringing greater compassion to the unique issues each of us face.
 If you would like to submit a story to this series, click here.
-Today’s guest post is by Kristin M. LIFE AT THE END OF THE TUNNEL.
-There was a share once going around - The Lies and Truth About Marriage, and I think it's fairly accurate.
-Last night we dressed up, had . . .
+Today’s guest post is by Laurie.
+What I want you to know about the empty nest or having a mid-life crisis.
+I am 49 years old, have a middle-class life, a master's degree, a dead end job, a nice, . . .

 Every Wednesday I feature a child recently highlighted by a local Wednesday's Child newscast to share the stories of children from around the country who are waiting for a family.
 My hope is that this can broaden exposure for the children highlighted, but also serve as a reminder that these children represent thousands of children currently in the foster-care system.
 Perhaps their stories will inspire you to consider opening your home to a child needing a family.
 For more information and to . . .

-What I want you to know about living with an anxiety disorder
+What I want you to know about becoming an orphan in your 20s

 - Newer Posts